roryhackney/MassageWebsite/README.md

 Note: feedback not provided until after design study was created based on wireframes.
 Feedback was then incorporated into the prototype and live site.

+Mobile breakpoint ia at 320px, not responsive to other formats.

 [Live site](https://www.roryhackney.com/_prototype/)